Return to Index

 Reducing Your Risk of Social Anxiety Disorder

-There are currently no guidelines for reducing your risk of social anxiety disorder .
-However, since this disorder tends to relapse, there are certain factors which could help reduce the risk of relapse including the following:
+There are currently no guidelines to reduce the risk of social anxiety disorder.
+However, there are certain factors which could help reduce the risk of relapse:

 - See your doctor as soon as you notice the symptoms of social anxiety disorder.

 - Continue therapy if suggested by your therapist

 - Avoid tobacco, alcohol, and illicit drugs use.

 - Avoid the following drugs: ephedrine, phenylephrine, isoproterenol, antipsychotic medication, diet pills, drugs for flu or colds, and steroids.